-Figure 4-31: Protection measures through the construction of fixed and mobile barriers (in the image on the left The Surge Barrier in Louisiana, New Orleans, USA.
-The right image, the Maeslant Kering Barrier, The Netherlands).
+Figure 4-31: Protection measures through the construction of fixed and mobile barriers (left image, The Surge Barrier in Louisiana, New Orleans, USA.
+Right image, the Maeslant Kering Barrier, The Netherlands).

 The main coastal advance problems are groundwater salinization, increased erosion and loss of coastal ecosystems and habitats, and the coastal floodplain's growth.
 Globally, an estimated 33,700 km2 of land has been gained from the sea in the last 30 years (approximately 50% more than has been lost).